Royal Flex Program

 Our primary goal is to facilitate face-to-face class options whenever possible, recognizing that specific decisions will be shaped by a number of factors and constraints including the availability of classroom space, pedagogical needs, course type, and special circumstances of faculty and students.

-The Royal Flex Program provides five instructional approaches for the fall.
+The Royal Flex Program provides five instructional approaches for the fall and spring semesters.

 Course and Classroom Scheduling

 Courses will be offered in various formats that include: traditional face-to-face instruction; hybrid formats of face-to-face; and fully remote instruction.
 It is important to remember that hybrid formats of courses are a combination of face-to-face and virtual, and are not completely remote courses.
 Surveys were sent to faculty outlining five options from which they could choose to deliver their classes for Fall 2020 and Spring 2021.
 Course Schedule Search has been updated so that each of the five options is searchable as an attribute on each course.
 These are the five options and their attributes:

 - Fully Face-to-Face Instruction (FTOF)

 - Face-to-Face with A/Synchronous Instruction (FFSY)

 - Hybrid Face-to-Face & Synchronous Remote Instruction (HYBR)

 - Space occupancy limits will be clearly posted on the door to all instructional space (e.g. classrooms, spaces being used for classrooms, labs, etc.) and are strictly enforceable.